rdkulp/old-portfolio/posts/rhombusrose.md

 layout: layouts/post.njk
 ---

-I started Rhombus Rose a the tail end of 2019 to build my portfolio, showcase my design skills, and transition out of my day job of bookkeeping.
+I started Rhombus Rose at the tail end of 2019 to build my portfolio, showcase my design skills, and transition out of my day job of bookkeeping.
 I am wrapping up several projects including a membership site for a national non profit based in Boston, website for a well known Denver baker, and helping a counselor in Pasadena put the finishing touches on her [site](http://ashleymcdanielcounseling.com).

 Building out my own site has allowed me to play with different interactions.
 My favorite so far is the pink rhombus Background overlaid with a rhombus shaped image where the corners rotate on the x axis as you scroll up and down.
 I accomplished this with a CSS clip path and a JQuery function that adjusts the vertices of the clip-path based on the scroll position.